clairek09/MIC/Modules/M08-design-implement-network-monitoring/includes/4-monitor-networks-using-azure-network-watcher.md

 ## Multiple Choice

-Which of the following statements about Network Watcher is correct? (x) Network Watcher is enabled automatically when you create a virtual network. \{\{Correct.
-When you create or update a virtual network in your subscription, Network Watcher will be enabled automatically in your Virtual Network's region.\}\} ( ) Network Watcher must be manually enabled for each virtual network. \{\{Incorrect.
-When you create or update a virtual network in your subscription, Network Watcher will be enabled automatically in your Virtual Network's region.\}\} ( ) Network Watcher is enabled by default for all regions. \{\{Incorrect.
-Network Watcher is enabled automatically in your Virtual Network's region, when you create or update a virtual network in your subscription.\}\}
+Which of the following statements about Network Watcher is correct?
+( ) Network Watcher must be manually enabled for each virtual network. {{Incorrect.
+When you create or update a virtual network in your subscription, Network Watcher will be enabled automatically in your Virtual Network's region.}}
+( ) Network Watcher is enabled by default for all regions. {{Incorrect.
+Network Watcher is enabled automatically in your Virtual Network's region, when you create or update a virtual network in your subscription.}}
+(x) Network Watcher is enabled automatically when you create a virtual network. {{Correct.
+When you create or update a virtual network in your subscription, Network Watcher will be enabled automatically in your Virtual Network's region.}}

 ## Multiple Choice

-Which of the following is a component of Traffic Analytics? (x) Network security group (NSG) flow logs \{\{Correct.
-Allow you to view information about ingress and egress IP traffic through a network security group.\}\} ( ) Backend pool \{\{Incorrect.
-A backend pool is not required for traffic analytics.\}\} ( ) Availability zones \{\{Incorrect.
-Availability zones are not required for traffic analytics.\}\}
+Which of the following is a component of Traffic Analytics?
+( ) Backend pool {{Incorrect.
+A backend pool is not required for traffic analytics.}} (x) Network security group (NSG) flow logs {{Correct.
+Allow you to view information about ingress and egress IP traffic through a network security group.}}
+( ) Availability zones {{Incorrect.
+Availability zones are not required for traffic analytics.}}